jramkiss/jramkiss.github.io/about.md

 ### Work

-I'm a masters student in statistics at the University of Waterloo and was a data scientist at [Scribd](https://www.scribd.com) before that.
+I'm a masters student in statistics at the University of Waterloo currently interning as a data scientist at [DRW](https://drw.com/), a proprietary trading firm.
+Before grad school I was a data scientist at [Scribd](https://www.scribd.com) for 3 years.
 My general interest lie somewhere in the intersection of Bayesian statistics and machine learning.
 This blog is a somewhat random assortment of things I find interesting or experiments I find cool.

 ### Play